bo3b/3Dmigoto/Witcher3/README.md

 [3]: https://s3.amazonaws.com/DarkStarSword/3Dfix-Witcher3-1.0.zip

+4. Make sure that "Enable advanced in-game settings" is enabled in the NVIDIA control panel under Set Up Stereoscopic 3D -> Set keyboard shortcuts.

+5. Launch the game.
+If 3D does not kick in change the video settings to exclusive full screen mode (This setting has a tendency to reset from time to time, so this step may need to be repeated on occasion).

-4. Launch the game, and disable compatibility mode with Ctrl+Alt+F11 (check the green text to confirm that it is disabled - you should only need to do this once).
+6. Disable compatibility mode with Ctrl+Alt+F11 (check the green text to confirm that it is disabled - you should only need to do this once).

 Keys and Configuration
 ----------------------